No items found.

 • Workflow

 You may be just starting out, or you may have worked with agile methodologies for a while, but we’re sure you can agree that scaling agile in a large organization can be daunting.
-PI Planning is key to scaling agile, so we’ve developed this guide to help you run successful planning sessions, and build your confidence for your next scaled planning event.
+PI Planning is key to scaling agile, so we’ve developed this guide, along with a practical checklist, to help you run successful planning sessions, and build your confidence for your next scaled planning event.

 What is PI Planning?